ideal-life-generator/steam-market/app/ws-session/README.md

 })
 ```

-Callback invoked when a connection is ready.
+The callback function is invoked when a connection is ready.
+Returns function to [unsubscribe](https://www.npmjs.com/package/ws-session#unsubscribe).

-Must be used if you want to send a message as soon as the application is running:
+It is necessary, if you want to make a request to the server once a connection is works:

 ```js
 connected(() => {